sadeq220/docs/observability/README.md

 > Zero-code instrumentation adds the OpenTelemetry API and SDK capabilities to your application typically as an agent or agent-like installation.
 > The specific mechanisms involved may differ by language, ranging from bytecode manipulation, monkey patching, or eBPF to inject calls to the OpenTelemetry API and SDK into your application.

+### Distributed tracing
+Distributed tracing lets you observe requests as they propagate through complex, distributed systems.
+Distributed tracing components:
+- log
+- span
+- trace

 Logs aren’t enough for tracking code execution, as they usually lack contextual information, such as where they were called from.
+They become far more useful when they are included as part of a span, or when they are correlated with a trace and a span.

 **Span**:
 Represents a unit of work or operation.
 Spans track specific operations that a request makes,
 painting a picture of what happened during the time in which that operation was executed.